datactivist/datactivist-website/hugo/content/english/a-propos/l_equipe.md

 date: 2018-09-17T14:35:39.000+00:00
 weight: "300"
 items:
+- name: Guillaume Martin
+  image: "/uploads/site_gui.png"
+  text: Guillaume Martin is specialized on digital strategy for administrations and
+    cities.
+He was in charge of several smart city projects for the metropolis of Lille (France).
+Since 2019, he worked particularly on improving public policies with data.
+He joined Datactivist in 2021.
+  email: guillaume@datactivist.coop
+  Nous croyons au savoir ouvert: ''
+  'We believe in open knowledge ': ''
 - name: Samuel Goëta
   image: "/images/samuel_hex.png"
   text: is a researcher in social science.
 His PhD dissertation looks at the hidden